-Attention, Bachelor Nation — Here's How To Stream
+Attention, Bachelor Nation — Here's How To Stream Tonight's Premiere

-Tomorrow, Colton Underwood commences his journey as The Bachelor, an odyssey on which he will date 27 women (among them: a sloth (?), a DJ, and a phlebotomist), cry many tears, hop a fence, and probably (very very likely) come away with a fiancé.
+Tonight, Peter Weber commences his journey as The Bachelor, an odyssey on which he will date 30 women (among them: many flight attendants and possibly one Hannah B.), cry lots of tears, and probably (very very likely) come away with a fiancé.

-That's right — The Bachelor's 23rd season begins tomorrow, January 7, at 8 p.m. on ABC.
-Prepare yourself for many, many virgin jokes ahead, as well as at least one long close-up of Colton's abs as he flips a giant tire.
+That's right — The Bachelor's 24rd season begins tonight, January 6, at 8 p.m. on ABC.
+Prepare yourself for many, many windmill jokes ahead, and probably a lot of close-ups of abs and B-roll of Peter flying planes.
 And the tears!
-It just wouldn't be Colton's season without tears.
-Ahead, how you can watch all the of it.
+It just wouldn't be The Bachelor without tears shed by a wistful leading man standing on a balcony.
+Ahead, here's how you can watch all of it.

 Advertisement